0x572f00/Sushi-Nouns/README.md

 yarn build
 ```

-This will generate a `dist/` folder with the optimized files you need.
+This will generate a `dist/` folder with the files you need.